 We believe that expansion of our installed base to new and existing customers will drive an increase in our recurring reagent and instrument service revenue.
 In addition, as our research and development team identifies and launches new applications and biomarker targets, we expect to increase incremental pull through on our existing and new instrument installed base.
-Recurring revenue was 54% and 38% of total revenue for the three months ended March 31, 2024 and 2023, respectively.
+Recurring revenue was 54% 44% and 38% 35% of total revenue for the three months ended March 31, 2024 June 30, 2024 and 2023, respectively.
+Recurring revenue was 48% and 36% of total revenue for the six months ended June 30, 2024 and 2023, respectively.
 Our recurring revenue as a percentage of total product and service revenue will vary based upon new device placements in the period.
 As our installed base expands, we expect recurring revenue on an absolute basis to increase and become an increasingly important contributor to our revenue.